Ad Fatigue Diagnostic

 The 3-Stage Framework to Recover Scaling Trajectories

 Most marketers react to ad fatigue by "trying new things."
 This creates chaotic data streams.
-Solving fatigue requires a clinical approach to three specific disconnects.
+Solving fatigue requires a clinical approach to three specific disconnects, then tying the results back to the Paid Media Efficiency Hub and the DTC ROAS guide.

 When the visual 'hook' is too familiar, the brain filters it out long before the price is seen.
 This manifests as a sharp drop in CTR while CPM remains stable.